-6.3.1 Progression in training as a LTFT trainee
+6.3.3 Progression in training as a Flexible trainee

-As for all Trainees, LTFT Trainees will need to meet the requirements for progression in training as set out by JCST approved curricula for specialty training and they will be assessed in accordance with the ARCP processes.
+As for all Trainees, Flexible trainees will need to meet the requirements for progression in training as set out by JCST approved curricula for specialty training and they will be assessed in accordance with the ARCP processes.

-Key points with regard to progression in training for LTFT trainees have been set out below.
+Key points with regard to progression in training for flexible trainees have been set out below.

-- The ARCP is normally undertaken on at least an annual basis for all Trainees, both full-time and LTFT Trainees. - LTFT Trainees will be expected to undertake the requirements for assessment as set in their relevant curricula on a pro rata basis and to spread the balance of workplace-based assessments evenly. - Should an extension to training be required following the award of ARCP 3, this will be on a pro rata basis if training requirements for progression have not been met. - If an extension to training is required following the award of ARCP 3 and the LTFT Trainee has failed to progress solely on the basis of exam failure, then an extension

-- to training will be on a fixed-term basis and not pro rata. - As all Trainees, LTFT trainees may apply for a consultant post and can be interviewed up to six months prior to their anticipated CSCST date; this is on a fixed-term basis and not pro rata.
+- The ARCP is normally undertaken on at least an annual basis for all Trainees, both full-time and flexible trainees. - Flexible trainees will be expected to undertake the requirements for assessment as set in their relevant curricula on a pro rata basis and to spread the balance of workplace- based assessments evenly. - Should an extension to training be required following the award of ARCP 3, this will be on a pro rata basis if training requirements for progression have not been met. - If an extension to training is required following the award of ARCP 3 and the flexible trainee has failed to progress solely on the basis of exam failure, then an extension to training will be on a fixed-term basis and not pro rata. - As all Trainees, Flexible trainees may apply for a consultant post and can be interviewed up to six months prior to their anticipated CSCST date; this is on a fixed-term basis and not pro rata.